-News of multinational retailers closing establishments across Canada has made headlines in recent years.
+News of multinational retailers closing establishments across Canada have made headlines in recent years.
 Indeed, it is sometimes necessary for organizations to restructure their operations to remain competitive, which can often result in many employees within a company being terminated in the same period of time.
 In cases of mass terminations like these, the Ontario Employment Standards Act, 2000 (“ESA”) provides enhanced entitlements for terminated employees.

 Under the ESA, a “mass termination” happens when an employer terminates 50 or more employees at the employer’s establishment within the same four-week period.
-“Establishment” includes multiple locations in the same municipality where the employer carries on business and not just one location.
-The four-week period is a “rolling window”, with a mass termination occurring at the first occasion of 50 or more employees being terminated within the same four-week period.
-The mass termination provisions do not apply when the number of terminated employees is 10 per cent or less of the employees who have been employed for at least 3 months and if the terminations were not caused by the permanent discontinuance of the employer’s business at the establishment.
+“Establishment” includes multiple locations in the same municipality where the employer carries on a business and not just one location.
+The four-week period is a “rolling window”, with a mass termination occurring on the first occasion of 50 or more employees being terminated within the same four-week period.
+The mass termination provisions do not apply when the number of terminated employees is 10 percent or less of the employees who have been employed for at least 3 months and if the terminations were not caused by the permanent discontinuance of the employer’s business at the establishment.

 The following rules apply to Ontario employers in a mass termination scenario: